JonKohKaiEn/Uni-Notes/Year 3/IE2107 - Engineering Maths 2/Linear Algebra/System of Linear Equations.md

 Reduces a matrix to row echelon (RE) form
 ### Steps
 0) Re-arrange rows such that it is easier to do the reduction ($x_1$ has a coefficient of 1 in the first row)
-1) For each row n,
+1) For each row n, eliminate all values

 ### Pseudocode
 ```